-43. Which of the following is not a determinant of the extent of rivalry among established companies?
+- 43. Which of the following is not a determinant of the extent of rivalry among established companies?

-- A. The number and size distribution of companies in the industry
+- A. Industry competitive structure

 - B. Demand conditions

 - C. The cost structure of firms in an industry

 - D. Exit barriers

 - E. The power of buyers

-- 44. The extent of rivalry among established companies is lowest when - A. the industry's product is a commodity. - B. demand is growing rapidly. - C. exit barriers are substantial. - D. the industry is entering a decline stage. - E. the industry is dominated by a small number of large companies. - 45.
-The risk of a price war is greatest in which of the following circumstances? - A. A high-growth industry - B. An industry characterized by falling demand, high exit barriers, and excess productive capacity - C. An industry characterized by a commodity-type product, strong demand, and low exit barriers - D. A mature industry during an economic upturn - E. An industry characterized by tacit price agreements - 46.
-The bargaining power of an industry's suppliers is greater when - A. the supply industry is fragmented. - B. switching costs are high. - C. the industry buys in large quantities. - D. many substitutes are available. - E. firms in the industry can threaten backward vertical integration. - 47.
-The competitive force of substitute products tends to be stronger when - A. buyers view the prices of substitutes as too high. - B. the costs that buyers face in switching over to substitutes are low. - C. the quality and performance of substitutes are relatively low. - D. substitutes do not embody many characteristics that are similar to those of products already serving the market. - E. none of these choices. - 48.
-Sales of complementors' products tend to - A. increase sales of the industry's product. - B. decrease sales of the industry's product. - C. have no effect on sales of the industry's product. - D. increase sales of substitute products. - E. decrease sales of substitute products.
+- 44. The extent of rivalry among established companies is lowest when

+- A. the industry's product is a commodity.

+- B. demand is growing rapidly.

+- C. exit barriers are substantial.

+- D. the industry is entering a decline stage.

+- E. the industry is dominated by a small number of large companies.

+- 45. The bargaining power of an industry's suppliers is greater when

+- A. the supply industry is fragmented.

+- B. switching costs are high.

+- C. the industry buys in large quantities.

+- D. many substitutes are available.

+- E. firms in the industry can threaten backward vertical integration.

+- 46. Sales of complementors' products tend to

+- A. increase sales of the industry's product.

+- B. decrease sales of the industry's product.

+- C. have no effect on sales of the industry's product.

+- D. increase sales of substitute products.

+- E. decrease sales of substitute products.

-- 49. Economies of scale may arise from
+- 47. Economies of scale may arise from

 - A. cost reductions gained through mass production.

 - B. discounts on bulk purchases of raw material inputs and component parts.

 - C. advantages gained by spreading production costs over a large production volume.

 - D. cost savings associated with spreading marketing and advertising costs over a large volume of output.

-- E. all of these choices
+- E. all of these.

-- 50. Which of the following is currently an embryonic industry?
+- 48. Which of the following is currently an embryonic industry?

 - A. Personal computers

 - B. Biotechnology

 - C. Internet retailing

 - D. Nanotechnology

 - E. Wireless communications

-- 51. Members of a strategic group
+49. Members of a strategic group

 - A. compete directly with members of other strategic groups.

 - B. are affected by Porter's five competitive forces to the same degree that members of other strategic groups are affected.

 - C. follow a business model that is similar to that pursued by other companies in the group.

 - D. earn the same rate of return.

 - E. move easily to other groups as desired.

-- 52. A market segment is a group of
+- 50. A market segment is a group of

-A. customers within a market that can be different from each other on the basis of their distinct attributes and specific demands.
+- A. customers within a market that can be different from each other on the basis of their distinct attributes and specific demands.

 - B. companies that produce similar goods or services.

 - C. customers within a market that purchase goods or services in similar quantities.

 - D. customers within a market that have similar levels of profitability.

-- E. none of these choices
+- E. none of these.

-- 53. Brand loyalty may be created by
+- 51. Brand loyalty may be created by

 - A. continuous advertising.

 - B. patent protection of products.

 - C. product innovation achieved through company research and development.

 - D. emphasis on high product quality.

+- E. all of these.

+- 52. Switching costs may arise when

+- A. changing from one computer system to another.

+- B. substitute products are available at a lower unit cost.

+- C. when there are a large number of interchangeable products.

+- D. products are commodity-like in nature.

+- E. all of these.

+- 53. Historically, government reputation has

+- A. encouraged new entrants into an industry.

+- B. constituted a major entry barrier into major industries.

+- C. neither hampered nor encouraged new entrants into an industry.

+- D. encouraged the growth of new companies.

-- E. all of these choices.
+- E. none of these choices.

-- 54. Switching costs may arise when - A. changing from one computer system to another. - B. substitute products are available at a lower unit cost. - C. when there are a large number of interchangeable products. - D. products are commodity-like in nature. - E. all of these choices. - 55.
-Historically, government reputation has - A. encouraged new entrants into an industry. - B. constituted a major entry barrier into major industries. - C. neither hampered nor encouraged new entrants into an industry. - D. encouraged the growth of new companies. - E. none of these choices. - 56.
-Rivalry refers to - A. competition. - B. the intensity of competition among established companies within an industry. - C. a struggle among firms using price, product design, and advertising. - D. all of these choices - E. none of these choices. - 57.
-The competitive structure of an industry refers to the - A. number of segments in the industry. - B. number and size distribution of companies in the industry. - C. the number of consumers in the industry. - D. number of competing products in the industry. - E. form that competition in the industry takes. - 58.
-Common exit barriers include - A. investments in specific assets. - B. emotional attachments to an industry. - C. high fixed costs associated with leaving the industry. - D. bankruptcy regulations. - E. all of these choices
+- 54. Rivalry refers to

+- A. competition.

+- B. the intensity of competition among established companies within an industry.

+- C. a struggle among firms using price, product design, and advertising.

+- D. all of these.

+- E. none of these.

+55. The competitive structure of an industry refers to the